jssimporter/JSSImporter/README.md

 Unlike packages, scripts are uploaded every run, as presumably, they are signicantly smaller than even modestly-sized packages.

-Just a reminder: at this time, recipes with scripts will not run when a JDS is configured (See the section on configuring distribution points, above).

 Extension Attributes
 =================